leonardoFu/video-rvlc/explainer.md

 # video.requestVideoLoadCallback() Explainer

 # Introduction
-Today,  most of web sites are using `<video src="{file address}" />` for media playback, but there is no easy way to access to response information such as video data, HTTP code, error details and so on.
+Today,  most of web sites are using `<video src="{file address}">` for media playback, but there is no easy way to access to response information such as video data, HTTP code, error details and so on.

 We propose a new `HTMLVideoElement.requestVideoResponseCallback()` method to allow web developers to get response information after <video> sent request to server.